KediDili/VanillaPlusProfessions/compatibility.md

 **Warning: This guide might assume you're already familiar with JSON format, Content Patcher packs, Game State Queries and/or C# based mods depending on the part of the guide.**

+## Contents
+- [ContentPacks]
+    - [Game State Queries]
+    - [Compatibility Context Tags]
+    - [Console Commands]
+    - [What you can/need to add compatibility depending on what your mod adds:]
+- [C# Mods]

 ## Content Packs (Mostly CP, though)
 VPP offers three custom CP tokens and custom GSQs for compatibility purposes at the moment.
-Additionally, if you need to know whether your custom X is compatible with Y feature of VPP, every talent and profession section in [``features.md``](https://github.com/KediDili/VanillaPlusProfessions/blob/main/compatibility.md) tells how to add compatibility or do they need anything at all!
+Additionally, if you need to know whether your custom X is compatible with Y feature of VPP, every talent and profession section in [``features.md``](https://github.com/KediDili/VanillaPlusProfessions/blob/main/features.md) tells how to add compatibility or do they need anything at all!

 The queries/tokens, and the formats are listed below: